Rangers board plans to avoid EGM over director proposals

 Rangers plan to avoid an extraordinary general meeting by "rolling the business" from the EGM into their annual general meeting.

-An EGM was called for by a group of shareholders looking to remove members of the current board.
+An EGM was called for by

 A club statement says the board have received written agreement from that group of the "logic" of avoiding the cost and disruption of two meetings.

 Rangers announced the developments to the London Stock Exchange.

 The group of shareholders, which includes businessman Jim McColl, are seeking changes on the board, including the removal of chief executive Craig Mather, finance director Brian Stockbridge and Bryan Smart.

 Additionally, they are keen on Paul Murray and Frank Blin becoming directors.